Preparing for tax day

 - Updates to ownership, if any

-- How to calculate: need to know the square footage of the office/square footage of the entire residence, and expenses tallied for utilities (internet, phone, rent/mortgage) as a percentage will be claimed
+- Home office deduction requirements.
+How to calculate: need to know the square footage of the office/square footage of the entire residence, and expenses tallied for utilities (internet, phone, rent/mortgage) as a percentage will be claimed

 (Use our handy IRS document search tool for your documents)